davidgasquez/handbook/Open Data.md

   - [Bootstrap a package registry](https://antonz.org/writing-package-manager/).
 E.g: a GitHub repository with lots of known `datapackages` that acts as fallback and quick way to get started with the tool (`data list` returns a bunch of known open datasets and integrates with platforms like Huggingface).
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
   - Datasets are linked to their metadata.
   - One Git repository should match one portal/catalog/hub.
 Could also be a dataset.
 The main thing is for code and data to live together.
+Each Data Portal should be comparable to a website, and may have a specific topical focus.
   - To avoid yet another open dataset portal, build adapters to integrate with other indexes.
     - For example, integrate all [Hugging Face datasets](https://huggingface.co/docs/datasets/index) by making an scheduled job that builds a Frictionless Catalog (bunch of `datapackage.yml`s pointing to their parquet files).
     - [Expose a JSON-LD so Google Dataset Search can index it](https://developers.google.com/search/docs/appearance/structured-data/dataset).